lsst-dm/dm_dev_guide/restructuredtext/style.rst

 External links
 --------------

-Links to external web pages can be made two ways.
+Links to external web pages can be made two ways (or see :ref:`rst-intersphinx-links` if the other site is a Sphinx project).
 The first way is:

 .. code-block:: rst